How eir Protects You

 What is Phishing?

-Phishing is the attempt to obtain personal information online and is one of the most common forms of internet fraud.
-If you have an email account, you've probably been on the receiving end of a phishing email at one stage or another.
-These emails are usually very believable and if you do give personal information to phishers, they can use it for financial gain or identity theft.
+Phishing is the attempt to obtain personal and/or financial information by deception and comes in the form of unsolicited emails, phone calls, text messages or through other social media platforms.
+Fraudsters impersonate legitimate entities such as eir and subsequently request personal and/or financial information.
+These attempts are usually very believable and if you do give personal information to fraudsters, they can use it for financial gain or identity theft.

 These are fraudulent emails that appear to come from a legitimate source such as a subscription service, your bank, or a utility company.
-Phishing emails generally contain links to spoof websites that appear to have the same look and feel as the source they claim to be.
-Phishers can then attempt to trick you into divulging sensitive information using a variety of methods including informing you of a supposed refund or an issue with your billing.
+Phishing emails generally contain links to fake websites that have the same look and feel as the source they claim to be from.
+Fraudsters can then attempt to trick you into divulging sensitive information using a variety of methods including informing you of a supposed refund or an issue with your billing.
 You are then requested to: